-Michigan’s Upper Peninsula is a small motorhome owner’s delight, with little bays, promontories, nooks and wilderness crannies to explore in the up-close style that Class B RVers prefer.
+Camping in the UP – Michigan’s Upper Peninsula – is an RV owner’s delight, with little bays, promontories, nooks, and wilderness crannies to explore in the up-close style that RVers prefer.

-This last trip in early July reminded us that beauty comes with a price: Bugs.
-Biting flies along the Lake Superior coast and mosquitos big enough to barbeque in the interior woods.You can see the bug battle we had in this report and this video.
+Every season is awesome up there, but in June and July, the beauty comes with a price: Bugs.
+Biting flies along the Lake Superior coast and mosquitos big enough to barbeque in the interior woods can be an issue if the wind is not blowing.

 For the best conditions, plan on late July through the end of October for maximum scenery without the need to be all lathered up with bug spray.

 Jennifer and I generally avoid commercial campgrounds and most state parks.

 To that end, one of our favorite spots is the state forest campground at Hog Island Point, along Lake Michigan, and the primitive Presque Isle campground in the Porcupine Mountains State Wilderness in the western UP.

 Another great dispersed camping spot to boondock is the Robbins Pond campground in the Ottawa National Forest